ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## wordShingleMinHashArgCaseInsensitiveUTF8 {#wordshingleminhashargcaseinsensitiveutf8}

-Splits a string in UTF-8 into shingles of `shinglesize` words each and returns the word shingles that correspond to word shingles in the calculation of the minimum and the maximum hashes of [wordShingleMinHashCaseInsensitiveUTF8](#wordshingleminhashcaseinsensitiveutf8) function with the same input.
+Splits a string in UTF-8 into parts (shingles) of `shinglesize` words each and returns the shingles with minimum and maximum word hashes, calculated by the [wordShingleMinHashCaseInsensitiveUTF8](#wordshingleminhashcaseinsensitiveutf8) function with the same input.
 Is case insensitive.

 **Syntax**